AstrobioMike/AstrobioMike.github.io/unix/wild-redirectors.md

 head directory_contents.txt
 ```

-**It's important to remember that the `>` redirector will overwrite the file you are pointing to if it already exists.**
+**It's important to remember that the `>` redirector will overwrite the file we are pointing to if it already exists.**

 ```bash
 ls experiment/ > directory_contents.txt